RonanLc/Snoopytech/doc/Rapports/Ronan_Le_Corronc.md

 So I started to model the leg but I haven't finished yet because of lack of time.

+I modeled the shoulder tube used to rotate the leg.
+It is made of carbon so I entered its density (1.79g/cm3) in Fusion 360 to estimate the weight at the end.

+I also modeled the ball bearing that will connect the leg to the shoulder.

 ![Leg modeling](/doc/Rapports/assets/Ronan/Leg_modeling.png "Leg modeling")

 ## **Next week**

 I will concentrate next week on the modeling of the leg and its assembly with the different components.

+My goal is to finish modeling the leg at the end of the next session.
+For that I still need to design the most solid and light solution of the leg.

+Once that is done, I can start modeling the shoulder and then the junction with the rest of the body.